 8. Information relating to the management of work including:

-• Health & safety goals and health monitoring methods
+• Health & Safety goals and health monitoring methods

 • Considerations for workers and the public, for example during access to and egress from the site